SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 As you can argue from the above descriptions, the most useful one in our context is the "Command Set" extension.

+> [!NOTE]
-> **Note**: For further details about how to build SharePoint Framework Extensions you can read the article ["Overview of SharePoint Framework Extensions"](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions).
+> For further details about how to build SharePoint Framework Extensions you can read the article ["Overview of SharePoint Framework Extensions"](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions).

 ## Migrating a ECB to an SPFx Command Set
 <a name="FromECBtoCommandSet"> </a>